GoogleChromeLabs/simplehttp2server/README.md

 }
 ```

-Support for weighting those pushes is not yet implemented.
+Support for `weigth` and `type` is not implemented yet.
+Pushes cannot trigger additional pushes.

 # TLS Certificate